junxit/us-congress-code/title-30/chapter-2/sec-49d.md

 ### References in Text

 This Act, referred to in text, means act June 6, 1900, ch.
 786, 31 Stat.
-321, as amended.
-For complete classification of title I of this act to the Code, see Tables.
+321. For complete classification of title I of this act to the Code, see Tables.
 Title III of this act provided for the Alaska Civil Code.

 ### Codification